 As you can probably deduce from the large list above of glass items that you can take with you in hand luggage, there is little that you cannot take with you.

-The Transportation Security Administration states that these items fall into the forbidden category:
+The Transportation Security Administration (TSA) website states that these items fall into the forbidden category:

 - Glass snow globe

 You can only carry very small snow globes in your carry on luggage but any that are larger than 3.4oz/100ml will fall within the maximum liquids rules so will have to go in your checked bag.
 If small then they will have to be placed in your quart-sized resealable liquids bag.